alexoms/lemonpepper/README.md

 5. If you do not see any models, then log into your ollama server and make sure to pull a model from their library (https://ollama.com/library).  llama3.1 seems to work well.
 6. Choose a model when you can see a selection from the selection menu.
 7. Click on Update Ollama Settings.
 8. Download a whisper model by clicking Download Base English Model button.
 You should see a download progress bar.
 Once completed, it will download the whisper transcription model locally.
+It downloads from https://huggingface.co/ggerganov/whisper.cpp/tree/main
 9. Choose the transcription method.
 We prefer OpenAI Whisper base.en.
 10. Select an audio input device from the available options.
 We prefer BlackHole 2ch after installing BlackHole and mac Loopback and mixing audio from the browser+microphone into the BlackHole 2ch.
 11. Select a prompt template based on your use case.